 Nope!
 The most accepted form of payment is your Key to the World card.
 That said, you use your Key to the World card just like you would a magic band at Disney Parks.
 Your credit card is attached to it.
 You can choose to settle your account with cash but this is done at Guest Services at the end of your trip.
 You can also settle your onboard account with Disney Gift cards, but again you just have to do this at guest services.
 Or they will charge the card on file.
 Everything charged during your stay will be a part of this bill.
 Because of this we highly recommend that you have your Key to the World card on you at all times.

-Tips for using the internet on a Disney Cruise
+Tips For Internet on a Disney Cruise

 The Wi-Fi on a Disney Cruise Can Be Expensive